Top 10 Gaming Mice

 Twin doppler laser sensor capable of up to 6 m/s tracking speed

 Cooler Master is well-known for their computer cases and coolers.
 However, it turns out they know how to create good gaming mice as well.
-The best features of Storm Inferno include an accurate laser sensor with up to 50g acceleration, grippy texture LBM & RMB, and 128 kb on-board memory.
-This is a mouse built with MMO gamers in mind, so it comes as no surprise that it has 11 buttons in total, and the ability to execute complex macros and scripts.
+The best features of Storm Inferno include an accurate laser sensor with up to 50g acceleration, non-slip texture on the sides for a stable grip, and 128 Kb on-board memory.
+This is a mouse built with MMO gamers in mind, so it comes as no surprise that it has 11 buttons in total, and the ability to program and execute complex macros and scripts.
 It is best suited for claw grip if you have big hands, or palm grip otherwise.The laser sensor of Cooler Master Storm Inferno can be a bit capricious, so you'll need a good hard mousepad.

 Mouse Grip Style Poll

 How do you hold your gaming mouse?See results without voting